 Join us on June 29th to learn orienteering Have you been wishing you knew how to do orienteering?
 We have the perfect event for you.
 Come learn how to do orienteering with us in June.
 We are offering a special Learn & Practice session at Chestnut Ridge Park on Thursday, June 29, 2023.
 Registration is free for

 July 16 @ 11:00 a.m. – noon Chestnut Ridge Park Shelter No. 21 off Newton Road entrance to park.
 This regular orienteering event is designed for all experience levels, and for walkers, runners, and groups.
 Four courses will be available.
 The courses: 2.6 kilometer (1.6 miles) “white” beginner; 3.6k (2.2 miles) “yellow” advanced beginner; 5.4k (3.3

 The Buffalo Orienteering Club invites you to the Ellicottville Adventure Run & Hike.
 Participants will use very detailed maps to find as many as 40 orange and white triangular flags placed on, off and way off forest trails in the 6,000-acre Rock City and McCarty Hill State Forests, located between Salamanca and Ellicottville, NY.
 When registering, participants

-- Groups are welcome.
+· Groups are welcome.
 A “group” is defined as 2 or more people who start together, stay together, finish together, and receive one score.
-Indicate you are participating in a group as you register.
+Indicate you are participating in a group when you register.
 It is recommended that groups not exceed 4 people.
 If your group has more than 4 people in it, please contact the Event Director before registering.
 All members of a group must register and pay the appropriate fee.

-- Events are held rain or shine.
-Entry fees are not refundable.
+· Events are held rain or shine.

-- WAIVER POLICY: All participants must sign a waiver as a part of the online registration process.
+· WAIVER POLICY: All participants must sign a waiver as a part of the online registration process.
 Parents must sign for their minor children.